 The best vacuum cleaner under $100 for bare floors that we've tested is the Eureka Mighty Mite.
-This affordable canister model delivers an outstanding performance on bare floors, where it easily clears pet hair and debris like sand and baking soda.
-It doesn't feel very heavy in your hand, and it's easy to maneuver under low furniture or around obstacles like chair legs.
+This canister model does a fantastic job of cleaning bare surfaces like linoleum and hardwood flooring, where it easily clears pet hair as well as debris like sand and cereal.
+It uses a spacious dirtbag, and its performance stays consistent as it fills up.

 The best vacuum cleaner under $100 for high-pile carpet that we've tested is the Shark UltraCyclone Pet Pro+.
 This handheld model is lightweight and portable, with sturdy build quality.
 It delivers an amazing performance on high-pile carpets, where it easily picks up most pet hair and debris.

 It comes with a few tools and brushes that can help with different cleaning jobs, like a crevice tool for getting into narrow areas and a turbo brush to dislodge dirt from fabric-covered furniture.
 The only part that needs to be replaced regularly is the dust cup filter, so it doesn't incur many recurring costs, and its design makes it easy to assemble and maintain.
 This vacuum is also fantastic at cleaning low-pile carpets and bare floors.